I DO NOT ACCEPT DOWN PAYMENTS, HAVE A PAYMENT PLAN, OR HOLD DRAGONS WITHOUT THEM BEING PAID FOR IN FULL.

 2-4 month age group:

 9:30am remove uneaten salad and feed 1/4 - 1/2" crickets or Dubia roaches (www.buydubia.com) based on size of hatchlings (width of jaw on dragon should be equal to body length of cricket.
 Dust these crickets with calcium supplement (Terramin) (we have not been supplementing with D3 lately because the UVB bulbs are doing such a great job and the babies go outside during the day some too).
 Feed as much of these as he will eat in a sitting.
 If you do not rotate your dragon outside then a calcium with D3 is recommended.
 Put dragon in separate feeding tub to feed these live feeders.
+If your new dragon freaks out when you put it in the feeder bin, then just add the feeders to his cage, but watch him eat them and remove if he does not hit them within a few minutes....keep trying this until he is eating a few feedings well and then try him in the feeder bin again.
 You can also offer baby 1/2" super worms/hornworms at this time for variety.4:30 pm crickets/roaches as much as he will eat in his feeding tub in a sitting 6:00pm clean cage Do not let feeders run around the cage with dragon in it...the dragon will become stressed and he will go off feed, the feeders will bury themselves in substrate (roaches) and you will not know and continue to put them in the cage.
 Dragon will lose his mind, be terrorized by the feeders and it will literally ruin the dragon.
 Please take care and feed him in a separate feeding bin.
 This age group..especially hypos will drink more water than any other age group.
 I hand water them with a syringe every 2nd day.
 You can soak them in a sink with lukewarm water filled to belly..do not leave unattended.These guys are kept on baby racks with solid color tubs under a 10.0 ReptiSun UVB bulb.
 Superworms fed properly are a good staple.
 I have been feeding them more than 20 yrs without one instance.
 Do take care to feed the proper size to the age and size of the dragon..that should be a given.

 4-6 month age group: